humanitiesplusdesign/palladio-documentation/_includes/faq.md

 So, a table column of people's names would have 'Names' as its first row and then dimensions, such as 'John Doe' and 'Jane Smith' in the rows below.
 Palladio cannot properly access and reference the different dimensions in your data unless you follow this format.

 Each column header must be unique from the other.
-Within a header name you may use letters, spaces, and numbers.
-Do not use any special alphanumeric characters, such as underscores '_' or dashes '-', as these will confuse Palladio.

 Examples of data: